What are the three primary variables (or triple constraints) of project management?

 If you absolutely have to stay within a fixed budget, then the client may need to be more flexible on timeline and scope.
 With cost as the biggest priority, it’s likely that only the most business-critical change requests will be approved.

 So, when changes come up, you’ll probably look to these measures:

 - scale back the scope of the project

-- agree upon reduced quality of certain project deliverables
+- agree upon reduced quality of select project deliverables.

-To help you communicate the costs and cost estimates of the project to your clients, use a resource management software, where you can draw up reports on your team’s capacity, resource utilization, and performance for projects, clients, and individuals.
+To help you communicate the costs and cost estimates of the project to your clients, use resource management software, where you can draw up reports on the project team’s capacity, resource utilization, and performance for projects, clients, and individuals.

-You’ll also want to use a Gantt chart to create a detailed work breakdown structure—here’s a review of project management software for creating Gantt Charts.
+You could also use a Gantt chart to create a detailed work breakdown structure—here’s a review of project management software for creating Gantt charts.